 He followed this up by publishing a second piece, ostensibly written by someone else named Sergei Bykov.
 It may interest you to read that posting as well.
-I have been unable to conclusively determine the identify of this Sergei Bykov character, although I am not sure that it is important.
+I have been unable to conclusively determine the identity of this Sergei Bykov character, although I am not sure that it is important.

 Again, to understand the potential import of this, you need to read Josh Marshall’s piece that was published the day before Mr. Oronov died.
 Was it a heart attack, as seems to be implied?
 Or something else?

 In any case, Marshall had concluded that Michael Cohen’s extensive ties to Ukraine made him a logical entry point for anyone “looking for the trail of money from the former Soviet Union into The Trump Organization.”
 That’s certainly a conclusion that is merited by looking at the British dossier composed by former MI6 Russian expert Christopher Steele who reported that Cohen had met secretly in Prague in late-August with Kremlin officials in order to clean up the fallout from Paul Manafort’s unceremonious flame-out as Trump’s campaign chief.
 That allegation has been hotly contested and Cohen seems to have an alibi for the time period in question, but his name didn’t come from nowhere.

 Josh Marshall made the connection on March 1st and Oronov was dead on the 2nd.

 Someone might want to figure out the actual cause of death.